patojoke/gettt/Using-get5-for-scrims.md

 Rather than creating a [match config](https://github.com/splewis/get5#match-schema), you should use the ``get5_scrim`` when the server is on the correct map.
 You can use this via rcon (``rcon get5_scrim``) or as a regular console command if you have the sourcemod changemap admin flag.

+This command takes optional arguments: ``get5_scrim [other team name] [map name] [matchid]``.
+For example, if you're playing fnatic on dust2 you might run ``get5_scrim fnatic de_dust2``.
+The other team name defaults to "away" and the map name defaults to the current map. matchid defaults to "scrim".

 Once you've done this, all that has to happen is teams to ready up to start the match.

 ## Changing scrim settings